School of Nursing

 As a home health and hospice nurse, I have often been distressed by how frequently people living with serious illness experience unwanted or non-beneficial treatments at the end-of-life because they have not engaged in discussions about serious illness goals for care.
 I hope that my research will uncover new opportunities to assist nurses in this area.

-Additionally, Sullivan is working with a team of researchers from the School of Nursing, Jacobs School of Medicine and Biomedical Sciences, and Department of Biomedical Informatics to develop a customized informatics training program for research scientists in the context of Alzheimer’s disease and related dementias (AD/ADRD).
-With data science approaches, the team focuses on predicting functional decline, mortality risk, and sleep in people with AD/ADRD.
+Additionally, Sullivan is working with a team of researchers from the School of Nursing, Jacobs School of Medicine and Biomedical Sciences, and Department of Biomedical Informatics to develop a customized training program for research scientists to use data science approaches to address the needs of individuals and their families in the context of Alzheimer’s disease and related dementias (AD/ADRD).
+The team focuses on predicting functional decline, mortality risk and sleep in people with AD/ADRD.

 *Sullivan, S. S. (2019).
 TakingAIM: A precision health framework for promoting person-centered advance care planning.
 Journal of Hospice and Palliative Nursing, 21(6).
 Advance online publication. https://doi.org/10.1097/NJH.0000000000000560